Eknathreddy09/lab-lc-helloworld/workshop/content/exercises/03-tmc-packages.md

-In this section, lets see the procedure to push packages(catalog) from TMC cli and console.
+In this section, lets see the procedure to push packages(catalog) from TMC and console.

 ```dashboard:open-url
 url: https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-EF35646D-8762-41F1-95E5-D2F35ED71BA1.html